programminghistorian/jekyll/en/lessons/designing-database-nodegoat.md

 #### Exploring and Using the Database
 At this stage, the model, its object types, and their relationships have been defined.
 If you go to the **Management** tab and click on the project name, nodegoat creates a visualization of the model which, as you may notice, looks very similar to the original conceptual model:

 {% include figure.html filename="en-tr-designing-database-nodegoat-12.jpg" alt="A data model connecting four tables each corresponding to Authors, Publishing houses, Works and Cities" caption="Figure 12.
-Visualization of our data model with nodegoat." %}
+Visualization of the data model with nodegoat." %}

 You can now manually populate the database with the information collected over the course of your research.
 To do this, go to the **Data** tab and click on the button *Add [object type name]* which appears below each object type as you click on it.